elizavetashch/decimatoR/README.md

 library(purrr)
 ```
 ### Package Workflow
-To see the description of each function included in the package, please check out the workflow file :)
+To see the description of each function included in the package, please check out the [workflow page on the wiki](../wiki/The-decimatoR-workflow)